Mrs. Bartle Teeling

 Mrs. Bartle Teeling (née, Clarke; pen names, Norman Stuart and Isola; 1851 – November 1906) was a British writer.
 She published dozens of articles and biographical sketches, as well as several books, a play, and some music.
-Teeling died in 1906.

 Early life

 Theodora M. Louisa Lane Clarke was born in Guernsey, 1851, but passed her childhood in Woodeaton, Oxfordshire, where her father, Rev. Thomas Clarke, was Rector.
 Her mother, Louisa Lane Clarke, was the author of several scientific, topographical, and historical works on the Channel Islands.
-Louisa's father was General Ambrose Lane, of County Tipperary.

 When Rev. Clarke died, his widow returned with their only child to Guernsey in 1865, and became there a centre of literary and scientific interest and mental activity as student and writer of natural history, and author of several scientific manuals.

 Career

 Teeling's mother was a strong Protestant, but after years of anxious thought and deep but solitary research, for Teeling did not have a single Catholic acquaintance, she was received into the Catholic Church.
 Shortly after Teeling's conversion, while she was still under 21 years of age, she made her first essay in literature, at the request of Father William Lockhart, in The Lamp, of which he was editor.